mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/sitetree.md

 ### Automatic Child Selection

-By default, [SiteTree](http://api.silverstripe.org/trunk/cms/SiteTree.html) uses the [Hierarchy](http://api.silverstripe.org/trunk/sapphire/model/Hierarchy.html) class to build a tree using the ParentID field.
+By default, `[api:SiteTree]` class to build a tree using the ParentID field.
 However, sometimes, you want to change this default behaviour.

 For example, in our e-commerce module, we use a many-to-many join, Product::Parents, to let you put Products in multiple groups.
 Here's how to implement such a change:

 *  **Set up your new data model:** Create the appropriate many-many join or whatever it is that you're going to use to store parents.

 *  **Define stageChildren method:** This method should return the children of the current page, for the current version.
-If you use DataObject::get, the [Versioned](http://api.silverstripe.org/trunk/sapphire/model/Versioned.html) class will rewrite your query to access the live site when appropriate.
+If you use DataObject::get, the `[api:Versioned]` class will rewrite your query to access the live site when appropriate.

 *  **Define liveChildren method:** The method should return the children of the current page, for the live site.